ningvin/projectchess_server_node/README.md

 ## Prequesites

 1. Install [Node.js](https://nodejs.org/en/)
+2. If you plan to use Database features, setup a [MySQL Server](https://www.mysql.com/downloads/) (optional)

 ## Installation

 1. Clone this project
 2. Run `npm install` in a command prompt in the root folder of the project
 3. Copy `config.js.example` and rename the copy to `config.js`.
-Change its contents accordingly
+Change its contents accordingly.

 ## Run the project

+### With a database connected
+1. Make sure your database service is running
+2. Run `node server.js` in a command prompt
+3. To stop the running server, hit `Ctrl-C`

+### Without a database
-1. Run `node server.js` in a command prompt
+1. Run `node server.js --mock` in a command prompt
 2. To stop the running server, hit `Ctrl-C`